Course: State-and-transition simulation modeling of landscape dynamics using ST-Sim

 The course is designed for those who are new to ST-Sim and/or new to state-and-transition simulation modeling.
 It is also recommended for those who have been introduced to state-and-transition simulation models through workshops or projects, but who now wish to build and run models themselves.
 While no particular software knowledge or disciplinary expertise is required, the course is computer exercise-based, fast-paced, and ventures into advanced modeling topics.

-Participants will be responsible for completing approximately 6 hours of assigned homework material (for Windows operating system only) prior to the course in order to familiarize themselves with the basics of using the ST-Sim software.
-While computers will be provided for all participants attending the training sessions, participants may prefer to bring their own computer (must be able to run 64-bit Windows software).
+Participants will be responsible for completing approximately 30 minutes of homework prior to the course in order to install and familiarize themselves with the basics of using the SyncroSim software.
+Participants are responsible for providing their own computer (must be able to run 64-bit Windows).
 Participants are also responsible for the cost of their accommodation, meals and travel expenses during the course.

 - State-and-transition simulation modeling concepts, as they have been applied to both vegetation dynamics and land use/land cover change